+- Overmixing the batter will lead to tough, dry muffins with air tunnels throughout.
 Instead, carefully fold the dry ingredients into the batter using a rubber spatula or wooden spoon.
 The batter will be think, which is exactly how it should be.

 I like to bake blueberry muffins at 375F degrees.
-Baking muffins at a slightly higher temperature activates the baking powder and the baking soda which helps to get that perfectly domed muffin top and makes them nice and golden on the top.
+Baking muffins at a slightly higher temperature activates the baking powder and the baking soda which helps get that perfectly domed muffin top and makes them nice and golden on the top.
 However, we don’t want to bake them at too high a temperature or else they can burn.
 I found 375F to be the perfect temperature.

 Now for a few common questions about making these muffins:

 Should I use fresh or frozen berries in blueberry muffins?
 You can use either.
 If using frozen berries, do not thaw.
 I recommend tossing frozen berries in 2 teaspoons of flour to avoid the color bleeding.